Most likely or definitely true

 What science tells us

 There is a vast amount of evidence showing that long-term mask-wearing has no effect on cancer risk.
-The first study to make this false accusation about masks has been discredited by many other […]
+The first […]

 MSG—monosodium glutamate